Meet the team

 Kirti has earned degrees in Marine Biology (MSc) and Ocean & Atmosphere Science from the University of Cape Town.
 Her academic training and field exposure, has equipped her to become highly competent in zoology and ecology.
 Kirti has a strong and key interest in ecological research, specifically understanding the ecological processes and patterns in sustaining marine ecosystems, along with how climate change/human disturbances influence the stability and integrity of these natural systems.
 These interests have been showcased and expanded through her postgraduate studies, which have focused largely on intertidal soft-sediment ecosystems (BSc.
 Hons and MSc).
 During her MSc, she explored the ecological drivers and differential effects of greater flamingo feeding techniques in intertidal sandflat ecosystems in Langebaan Lagoon, South Africa.
 This research contributed to ecological literature internationally, where she published as a first author in a class A scientific journal (Marine Ecology Progress Series) on the topic.
 She has recently been working as an invertebrate taxonomist for the De Beers Marine Namibia and the NAMDEB Diamond Corporation Environmental Monitoring Programmes.

 Amy has an MSc in biological sciences and BSc.
 Hons degrees in marine biology and applied biology from the University of Cape Town.
-She consults on research projects incorporating the maintenance and conservation of marine and estuarine ecosystems.
-Her interests include fisheries management, systems ecology and taxonomy.
-Amy specialises in fluid dynamic modelling of effluent into both freshwater and marine systems to inform water regulatory guideline compliance and pipeline design.
-Many of her projects involve monitoring and evaluation across varying economic sectors.
-She also conducts biophysical and socio-economic aspects in the assessment of human impacts on temperate and tropical coastal regions of South Africa, is involved in monitoring program development as well as data collection, data management and analysis, and has worked as an invertebrate taxonomist.
-She is the author of two scientific publications in class A scientific journals as well as numerous popular articles in the free press.
+She consults on research projects focusing on the maintenance and conservation of marine and estuarine ecosystems.
+Amy specialises in hydrodynamic modelling of effluent into both freshwater and marine systems to inform water regulatory guideline compliance, pipeline design, monitoring strategy and systems protection.
+Her interests also include fisheries management and large scale systems ecology.
+Many of her projects involve monitoring and evaluation across varying economic sectors, including biophysical and socio-economic research in the assessment of human impacts on temperate and tropical coastal regions of South Africa and further afield.
+She is also involved in monitoring program development as well as data collection, management and analysis as well as capacity building, and has worked as an invertebrate taxonomist.
+She is the author of scientific publications in class A scientific journals as well as numerous popular articles in the free press.

 Kevin has an undergraduate degree in Economics and Finance from the University of Cape Town (2008) and is completing an MPhil from the African Climate and Development Initiative at the University of Cape Town.
 For his MPhil thesis, Kevin is assessing the vulnerability of South Africa’s national protected areas to climate change by quantifying the impact of climate change on the biodiversity conserved within protected areas as well as the impact on the more socio-economic aspects of protected area management, namely tourism, infrastructure, and neighbouring communities.
 Kevin’s expertise lies in environmental economic analysis as well as analysing the impact of climate change on complex systems.